 - Information on what will happen if you leave the property before the lease is up

-Aside from your monthly rent it is important to be prepared to pay other utilities.
-Some apartments may include a few of the utilities, however, the majority of them will require you to set up your own.
-These utilities include: water, electricity, gas and trash.
-You may also want to add items such as cable TV or WIFI to your apartment which will also be an added cost.
+Aside from your monthly rent it is important to be prepared to pay other monthly utilities.
+Rent for some apartments may include a few of the utilities; however, most of them will require you to set up and pay on your own.
+Typical utilities include water, electricity, gas, and trash.
+You also will need to consider the cost of Internet, gas to get to and from your apartment if you are driving, cable TV, etc.

 - CORT: Furniture rental company that will allow you to rent almost anything you will need in your new place.
 Payment is a monthly fee and can be customized to fit your needs.

-- Bedding Packs: The international center does sell a bag that includes a pillow, comforter, sheets and towel.
+- Bedding Packs: CBU’s International Center does sell a bag that includes: a pillow, comforter, sheets, and towel.
 This is a great way to get started on what you need.
 Bedding packs are $30 and can be picked up in the International Center when you arrive.

-Riverside has a variety of stores to meet whatever your needs are for furniture and supplies.
+- Riverside has a variety of stores to meet whatever your needs are for furniture and supplies.
 If you need some guidance on what store would be good you can always ask the International Center staff.
 For a helpful list of essential items, you can visit this website.